 Chiro/Physio WHICH should you choose?

 Chiro or Physio who should you see for headaches, back pain, neck pain or sciatica.
 This blog will help you discover if a Townsville Chiropractor or Physiotherapist will be best suited to you.
-It is designed solely to give you background information about the two professions to help you decide which type of care may suit you best.
-It is based solely on the opinions of the author after 35 years of practice and is based on many thousands of conversations with patients and many long philosophical discussions with both Physiotherapists and Chiropractors in the past.
+It is designed solely to give you background information about the two professions to help you decide which type of care is best for you.
+It is based on the opinions of the author after 35 years of practice and is based on many thousands of conversations with patients and many long philosophical discussions with both Physiotherapists and Chiropractors in the past.
 I hope its helpful to you.

 Should I see a Chiropractor or a Physiotherapist?

 One friend will tell you that chiros are best, while another will say that physios are the best.
 This advice, however well meaning, can be very confusing.
 When you are suffering from low back or neck pain, headaches or aching joints you want to find out which one will suit you best.

 In this blog we will outline both the similarities and differences between the two professions when it comes to spinal problems.
 Once you have a broad understanding of these professions you can then decide which one is may be most appropriate for your treatment.